davidsiaw/bsm2/README.md

 # bsm2

+bsm2 consists of

-Fast version of bsm. bsm2 converts input that describes a binary file in a human-readable format and outputs a binary file.
+- bsm2 which converts input that describes a binary file in a human-readable format and outputs a binary file.
+- msb2 which converts a binary file into a bsm2 file that can be parsed as plain text

 # Building